Connect with others who understand.

 One goal of breast cancer treatment is to get rid of as many cancer cells as possible.
 In some cases, treatments like surgery (lumpectomy or mastectomy), chemotherapy, and radiation therapy successfully kill all the cancer cells.

 Cancer cells could also spread to lymph nodes near the breast and form a tumor there, called a regional recurrence.
-There’s also a chance of metastasis or distant recurrence when surviving cancer cells spread to other locations in the body and form tumors there.
+There’s also a chance of metastasis (spread) or distant recurrence when surviving cancer cells spread to other locations in the body and form tumors there.
 This means that it’s possible to develop a breast cancer recurrence in a different area from where it first appeared.

 2. Risk of Relapse Is Highest in the First 3 Years